kundajelab/atac_dnase_pipelines/README.md

 ATAC-Seq / DNase-Seq Pipeline
 ===================================================

+This genomics data processing pipeline is an automated pipeline for processing ATAC-seq or DNase-seq data.
+All dependences are installed in an automated manner freeing the user from complicated installation gymnastics.
+The pipeline can be run on compute clusters with job submission engines or stand alone machines and inherently makes uses of parallelized computing.
+The pipeline can be run end-to-end i.e. starting from raw FASTQ files all the way to peak calling and signal track generation; or can be started from intermediate stages as well (e.g. alignment files).
+The pipeline supports single-end or paired-end ATAC-seq or DNase-seq data (with or without replicates) and optimized adapter trimming.
+The pipeline produces pretty HTML reports that include quality control measures specifically designed for ATAC-seq and DNase-seq data, analysis of reproducibility, stringent and relaxed thresholding of peaks, fold-enrichment and pvalue signal tracks.
+The pipeline also supports detailed error reporting and supports easy resuming of corrected runs.
+The pipeline has been tested and verified extensively on human, mouse and yeast ATAC-seq and DNase-seq data.

+The ATAC-seq pipeline specification is also the official pipeline specification of the Encyclopedia of DNA Elements (ENCODE) consortium.
+The ATAC-seq pipeline protocol definition is [here](https://docs.google.com/document/d/1f0Cm4vRyDQDu0bMehHD7P7KOMxTOP-HiNoIvL1VcBt8/edit?usp=sharing).

+The DNase-seq pipeline specification is [here](https://docs.google.com/document/d/1e3cCormg0SnQW6zr7VYBWvXC1GiPc5GSy80qlKBPwlA/edit?usp=sharing).
+Note that this is NOT the same as the official ENCODE DNase-seq pipeline.

 * Go to [Genomic pipelines in Kundaje lab](https://kundajelab.github.io/bds_pipeline_modules)
 * Go to [Discussion channel](https://groups.google.com/forum/#!forum/klab_genomic_pipelines_discuss)
 * Jump to [Usage](#usage)